jrlk000/pua_projects_private/README.md

-# physic_simulations_public
+# Physics simulations for first-semester coursework.
-Container of different physic simulations round about the topic klassische mechanik
+A collection of different simulations related to classical mechanics.